Sensei-Node/.github/profile/README.md

 ## Welcome to SenseiNode 💫

-We are an organisation dedicated to driving decentralisation in Latin America.
+We are a company dedicated to driving decentralisation in Latin America.
 With over $1 Billion in TVL, we are the largest node operator in the region.
 Our mission is to facilitate the hosting, deployment and management of nodes in multiple jurisdictions, through a network of local hosting providers across Latin America.

 - Docs: see our [documentation](https://docs.senseinode.com/) for more details on how to start contributing.